peterkelly70/beathoven/README.md

     volume  - volume works occasionaly
-    mute/unbmute - related to volume issues? mute does nothing playlists - don't handle spaces in filenames
+    mute/unbmute - related to volume issues? mute does nothing playlists - don't handle spaces in filenames repeat song not working if song is last song in list

 Wishlist:
+    logging is non existent at present.
     queing, let people add music to a que. mp3 tag information used and embedded images for Songs.
     Folder images, like cover.jpg displayed for playlists.